Well we have arrived back in Amsterdam and making good to fly home to Australia tomorrow via Dubai.

 Looking across the moat to the citadel, you can clearly trace the outline of the five pointed star.
 Michael and I first saw an example of this type of fort in Blaye in south-western France.
 Today, they are mowing the grass sides - with a domestic mower attached by a rope to a tractor riding along the top of the mound.
 It looks so comical, and yet is so practical.

-The Citadel, o
+The Citadel, or

 Description

 Kastellet, is one of the best preserved fortresses in northern Europe, and like much of the existing city, dates back to the early 17th century.
 This is still a working facility with mess houses and the normal workings of a military establishment.
-It should have been easy to walk through the fort through to visit the Little Mermaid on the other side, but the City, among all the other places, is
+It should have been easy to walk through the fort through to visit the Little Mermaid on the other side, but the City, among all the other places, is undertaking works here - this time to protect the fort from flooding!
+So back outside we trudge to wait for the next bus to take us around closer to this iconic symbol of Copenhagen.

 The Little Mermaid sits on her rock pensively looking at you, pining for the loves she never.
 Not often spoken of alternative mermaid - the Genetically Modified Mermaid - is found off a new Square at Langelinie.
 She represents a tortured soul, albeit with feet,but still without a love.